Sarzana

 Walk around the interior of the cathedral to appreciate various art pieces.

-A nice surprise when we stepped out of the cathedral: a parade of war vehicles carrying different types soldiers was passing through.
+A nice surprise when we stepped out of the cathedral: a parade of war vehicles carrying different types of soldiers was passing through.
 Countless and various types of vehicles showcased at the Matteotti Square.
 An ambulance vehicle stood somewhere with patients and first aid stuff lying on the floor.
 At another corner, soldiers were holding their food box/trays and lining up for soup and sandwiches, a memory of the war.

 Still other surprises and delights: Teatro degli Impavidi, Museo Diocesano and various palazzos opened their doors to welcome the locals and visitors.
 Everywhere was full of people, to celebrate and rejoice.